 Studio-based design activities constitute half of the course, the remaining half being devoted to history and theory, technology, and professional and management studies.
 Our diverse and stimulating teaching and learning methods include studio-based tutorials, seminars and 'crits' in addition to lectures, workshop sessions and visits to prominent buildings, exhibitions, galleries, museums and construction sites.
 There are optional field trips in Years 2 and 3, and a period of work experience in Year 3.

 The course is prescribed by the Architects Registration Board (ARB) and validated by the Royal Institute of British Architects (RIBA) as meeting Part 1.
 Studio-based teaching centres on the development of design proposals in response to project briefs.
 These integrate structural, constructional and environmental criteria, and historical, theoretical and social considerations; sustainability is a key element throughout the course.
 Skills attainment is an important facet, with an emphasis on representation (through hand and CAD drawing), communication, personal and professional skills.

 Design is taught in small groups and in Years 2 and 3 you have the opportunity to select from the range of studio choices on offer.
 Your work from the design studio forms the basis of your design portfolio that will be a testament of your achievement when applying for employment and postgraduate study.

+The following subjects are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.